 Sometimes opening all the windows just doesn’t cut it, in which case, spray a sheet with cold water and cover the window’s opening.
 The breeze will hit the sheet and pass through the cool, damp fabric, which can help bring the temperature down in your home.
 Paying extra attention to your windows may get you thinking about window treatments, check out this collection of awesome ideas.

 Your bathroom fans, as well as the exhaust fan in your kitchen, drag the hot air that rises and push it out of your home.
 If you don’t have a bathroom fan, it’s easy to install one.

 Planting vines will work similar to installing an awning.
 Vines like ivy grow quickly and provide cooling shade.
 The climbers reduce temperature by blocking the sunlight that heats up exterior walls.
 Here’s how to build a vine-covered pergola in your backyard to shade a stone patio or wood deck.

 Get Rid of Incandescent Lights

 Incandescent bulbs waste an estimated 90 percent of their energy in the heat they emit, so if you’re trying to keep your home cool without purchasing an air conditioner, small shifts like switching to compact fluorescent lamps can cool your home while also lowering your energy bill!
 Check out this light bulb guide for replacing incandescent bulbs.

 Do Chores at Night

 From running the dishwasher to doing laundry, it’s best not to let hot water and heated air fill up your home during the hottest times of the day.
 Keep things cooler by doing chores that create heat at night.
 Another good tip is to regularly clean the dryer vent so the cycle doesn’t take as long.
-Feeling hot?
-Check out these 21 air conditioner maintenance and home cooling tips.
+And if you can avoid it, don’t use the oven while it’s hot.